alters-mit/magnebot/doc/arm_articulation.md

 - Both parameters must be `none` or neither.
 - Setting both parameters to `none` is the fastest option (but not always the most accurate).

+## Defining your own arm articulation action

+You can define your own action that uses inverse kinematics by calling the hidden function `self._start_ik()`.
+For example implementation, see `controllers/examples/custom_api.py` which adds a `push()` action.

 ## Getting a target position for `grasp()`

 In the `grasp()` action, the Magnebot needs to pick a target position on the surface of the object.
 The target is determined in `self._get_grasp_target()`.